Language of Thought Shapes Output Diversity in Large Language Models: Application: Pluralistic Alignment

 \section{Application: Pluralistic Alignment}

-In this section, we further investigate the practical utility of \textit{Mixed-Language Sampling}, given its distinct advantages.
-Specifically, we focus on pluralistic alignment scenarios, where model responses are expected to reflect cultural pluralism.
+In this section, we explore the practical utility of \textit{Mixed-Language Sampling}, given its advantages.
+Specifically, we focus on pluralistic alignment scenarios, {where LLM outputs are expected to reflect cultural pluralism~\citep{culture3, plural, culture4, culture5}}.